 Speech suppression is evidently habit-forming.
 Which is why a constitutional amendment was passed back in the 1790s guaranteeing "freedom of speech, and of the press."
 Or is that obsolete in these modern times?

-Michael Barone is senior political analyst for the Washington Examiner, resident fellow at American Enterprise Institute and longtime co-author of The Almanac of American Politics.
+Michael Barone is a senior political analyst for the Washington Examiner, resident fellow at the American Enterprise Institute and longtime co-author of The Almanac of American Politics.